Last updated on April 24th, 2022 at 02:57 pm

-Doing kind things for your neighbors, even if they’re small, can help lift the spirits of those who may be struggling.
+It’s always the right time to find kind things to do for your neighbors, even if they’re small.
+These gestures can help lift the spirits of those who may be struggling.
 Turn your community into a more welcoming place by just saying a friendly hello, helping the elderly out with their groceries, or welcoming the newest resident with a gift.

-To go the extra mile, here’s how to welcome new residents or promote a sense of community with these simple kind acts.
+To go the extra mile, here’s are some ideas to welcome new residents or promote a sense of community with these simple kind acts.

 1. Bake Cookies & Add These Cute Cookie Tags